[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Is Terraform better than CloudFormation?

-Terraform is better than CloudFormation in many use cases, but at the same time, if your infrastructure is exclusively on AWS and you always need to have the latest updates for the different services you are using, or if you need to build really complex AWS architectures, CloudFormation can be a very sensible choice.
+Terraform is better than CloudFormation in many use cases, but at the same time, if your infrastructure is exclusively on AWS and you always need to keep the latest updates for the services you use, or if you need to build complex AWS architectures, CloudFormation can be a very sensible choice.

 Key points

-At the end of the day, though, why restrict yourself to simply one infrastructure-as-code tool if you are able to leverage the benefits of both?
+At the end of the day, though, why restrict yourself to one infrastructure as code tool if you can use the benefits of both?
 There’s nothing wrong with using multiple infrastructure-as-code tools, especially if your IaC automation tool can support this.

 If you want to learn how other tools compare to Terraform, see our Terraform vs. Kubernetes article and 10 popular Terraform alternatives.